enloe-mualphatheta/enloemhs/README.md

-Website for the Enloe MHS Club.
+# Official website for Enloe MHS